-Luis Buñuel told Salvador Dalí about a dream in which a cloud sliced the moon in half "like a razor blade slicing through an eye".
-Dalí responded that he'd dreamed about a hand crawling with ants.
+Luis Buñuel told Salvador Dalí about a dream in which a cloud sliced the moon in half "like a razor blade slicing through an eye."
+Dalí responded that he'd dreamt about a hand crawling with ants.
 Out of these two dreams this film was born.

-During the bicycle scene, the woman who is sitting on a chair, reading, throws the book aside.
-The image it shows when it lays open is a reproduction of a painting by Vermeer.
-Vermeer was a Dutch painter greatly admired by Salvador Dalí, and whom Dalí referenced often in his own paintings.
+During the bicycle scene, the woman who is sitting on a chair while reading throws the book aside.
+The image it shows when it lays open is a reproduction of a painting by Johannes Vermeer.
+Vermeer was a Dutch painter greatly admired by Salvador Dalí, and Dalí often referenced Vermeer in his own paintings.

 On the album "Doolittle" by The Pixies, the song "Debaser" is based on this film.
 Repeatedly throughout the song, the line "I am un chien andalusia" can be heard being screamed by the lead vocalist, Frank Black.

 In 1960, a soundtrack was added to this film at the direction of Luis Buñuel.
-He used the same music which was played (using phonograph records) at the 1929 screenings - extracts from "Liebestod" from Richard Wagner's "Tristan und Isolde" and two Argentinian tangos.
+Buñuel used the same music on phonographic records played at the 1929 screenings - extracts from "Liebestod" from Richard Wagner's "Tristan und Isolde" and two Argentinian tangos.